 In 1631, the Massachusetts Bay Colony’s governor, John Winthrop, expanded the franchise to all free adult males in the colony.
 These men voted for their representatives to the General Court (their legislature), who then voted for the governor and his council of assistants.
 None of these elected officials were clergymen, because no minister was allowed to hold political office.

-But the Puritans didn’t leave England to found a society where all religions would be tolerated.
+But the Puritans didn’t leave England to create a society where all religions would be tolerated.
 They sought religious freedom only for themselves.
-They didn’t hate the Natives; they hated Catholics, after that groups like Quakers and the Anabaptists.
+They didn’t hate the Natives; they hated Catholics, and other groups like Quakers, or the Anabaptists.

 The Puritans believed that God had formed a unique covenant, or agreement, with them.
 They believed that God expected them to live according to the Scriptures, to reform the Anglican Church, and to set a good example that would cause those who had remained in England to change their sinful ways.
 The Puritans truly believed that if they honored God, their colony would be blessed and succeed, and if they failed to honor God, their colony would be punished.
 This obsession with honoring God made American Puritanism a very strict, severe religious movement.